link-intersystems/redux-middlewares/README.md

       applyMiddleware(stateChangeMiddleware)
     );

-Then you can specify the state listeners.
+### Specify state change actions

     stateChangeMiddleware
       .whenStateChanges((state) => state.counter)
       .thenDispatch({ type: "text", payload: "changed" });

-So whenever the state you selected by `whenStateChanges` the action you define will be dispatched.
+This configuration means that whenever the state you selected by `whenStateChanges` the action you define in `thenDispatch` is dispatched.

 ### Dynamically create dispatch actions

-You can also pass a action factory function to the `thenDispatch`.
-An `ActionFactory` is simply a function that will be invoked with an `ActionFactoryArgs` and returns `AnyAction`.
+You can also pass an `ActionFactory` function to `thenDispatch`.
+An `ActionFactory` is simply a function that will be invoked with  `ActionFactoryArgs` and returns `AnyAction`.

     export type ActionFactory<S, T> = (
       args: ActionFactoryArgs<S, T>